How To Choose A Musical Instrument For A Child

 Taking Your Child’s Personality into Account

 Your child’s personality will go a long way in exploring possible instruments for them to learn.
 A quiet, calm child likely won’t enjoy playing the drums, whereas an active, energetic child probably won’t have as much fun playing the cello or clarinet.
-While some kids will surprise you in their instrument selection, starting with their personality is a great place to begin looking for the perfect instrument.
+While some kids will surprise you with their instrument selection, starting with their personality is a great place to begin looking for the perfect instrument.

 It’s not only about the noise of the instrument, however.
 You also should look at what types of instruments tend to be featured in compositions, as well as the group settings in which the instruments are played.